percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--backup-locks`

-This option controls if [Backup locks] are used instead of `FLUSH TABLES WITH READ LOCK` on the backup stage.
+This option controls if [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) are used instead of `FLUSH TABLES
+WITH READ LOCK` on the backup stage.
 The option has no effect when the server does not support backup locks.
 This option is enabled by default, disable with [`--no-backup-locks`](#no-backup-locks).